How to Get Acrylic Paint off Windows

 3. The Smell Test: Does the Painting Give Off a Scent?

 The smell of a painting can sometimes explain what kind of paint was used.
-Although it is not always practical, this method can give a useful signal – if you are able to smell it.
+Although it is not always practical, this method can give a useful signal – if you can smell it.

 Oil paintings often have a dull scent